Feedback Loops Are the Only Truth

 If you want to know what someone values, watch what their system reinforces.

-If you want to know what you truly believe, look at what you repeat when no one is watching.
+If you want to know what you actually believe, look at what you repeat when no one is watching.

 Life keeps score in patterns.